JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 ### Annotating type arguments and type parameters

-You can annotate type arguments and type parameters of generic types to provide nullability information for them as well.
+You can annotate the type arguments and type parameters of generic types to provide nullability information for them as well.

 > All examples in the section use JetBrains nullability annotations from the `org.jetbrains.annotations` package.
 >